ranebrown/cache_simulator/README.md

     1. create plots of performance vs. cost
     1. discuss best main memory system model
     1. discuss effects of bandwidth on overall system performance
+1. submit hard copy of report
+1. submit cd or usb of code and simulation results